-It is only possible to complete a concentration subject to mandatory notification under Portuguese Law in other jurisdictions, prior to the adoption of a clearance decision by the Portuguese Competition Authority, if the undertakings concerned assure the Authority that the concentration will not produce any effects in Portugal until such time as clearance has been received from the Authority.
 There are no guidelines from the Authority as to the type of corporate structure needed to achieve such objective nor does a decisional practice exist in this regard.
-The possibility of suspending the completion of a global transaction only in Portugal would therefore have to be analysed on case-by-case basis and appears in any event to be very difficult in practice.
+The possibility of suspending the completion of a global transaction in Portugal only would therefore have to be analysed on a case-by-case basis and appears to be very difficult in practice, since the parties would have to convince the Authority that the concentration would not produce any effects in Portugal until clearance had been received.

-Nevertheless, the obligation to suspend the implementation of the concentration prior to clearance may be waived by the Authority, following a reasoned request from the Parties (see question 3.7 below).
+Nevertheless, the obligation to suspend the implementation of the concentration prior to clearance may be exceptionally waived by the Authority, following a reasoned request from the parties (see question 3.7 below).